Managing Partner YouX

 • ASQ: After Scenario Questionnaire.

-• UME: usability magnitude estimate.
+• UME: estimativa de magnitude de usabilidade.

 “Very difficult – 1 to 7 – Very easy.”